sudix/logrus-ltsv-formatter/README.md

 `LogrusLTSVConfig` has three fields.

 * `TimestampFormat` - Timestamp Format to apply `time.Time` type.
-* `FieldPrefix` - The prefix string that attached before filed key name.
+* `FieldPrefix` - The prefix string that attached before field key name.
-* `Filters` - Filter functions that applys field values.
+* `Filters` - Filter functions that applies field values.
 Filter functions have to satisfy `logrusltsv.Filter` type.
+They are applied in declaration order.
+(Caution!
+Heavy process filter may cause performance issue.)